kaukintom/HockeyPlayerSimulation/README.md

 Note: Created using VBA.
 However, files uploaded to Github containing the macros are classified as VB.

 ## Updates
-Added the Excel workbook and VBA code which web scrapes wikipedia for birthdays and collects hockey player stats from sportsnet.
+Added the Excel workbook and VBA code which web scrapes wikipedia for birthdays and collects hockey player stats from Sportsnet.

 Workbook name: "Hockey Data Collector.xlsm"

-Note: Code for web scraping sportsnet may need to be adjusted if there is a changed in the source code for the website
+Note: Code for web scraping Sportsnet may need to be adjusted if there is a changed in the source code for the website

 ### Getting Started
 Upon opening the Excel file "Hockey Player Point Projections.xlsm," there is a button that provides a tutorial on how to use the simulator.